 “ Let the children come to me."
 Matthew 19:14

 At this Milestone, we celebrate the child’s growing independence and widening social circle.
-At this Milestone, children are invited to participate fully in worship at Olivet, and they learn the parts of the worship service.
-As the child is away from home more often, families receive tools to help children remember God’s loving presence even when the child is away from home.
+Children are invited to participate fully in worship at Olivet, and they learn the parts of the worship service.
+As the child is away from home more often, families receive tools to help children remember God’s loving presence even when away from home.
 Families are encouraged to develop a morning ritual and an evening sharing time.

 “The child grew and became strong in Spirit” Luke 1:80

 At this Milestone, we celebrate the child’s blossoming abilities and skills and love of learning.
 Each child is encouraged to ask questions, to learn and to develop his or her unique gifts.
 Children receive the gift of a Bible from the congregation, learn the overarching narrative of the Bible and develop skills for using the Bible independently.
 Parents are encouraged to develop rituals for Biblical reflection at home.

 “All who heard him were amazed at his understanding” Luke 2:47

 At this Milestone, we celebrate a new leap in independence, as the child moves into young adulthood.
 The congregation supports this transition with the Our Whole Lives curriculum, to help each young person develop a strong sense of self and to become comfortable with the physical and emotional changes taking place.
 Young people are encouraged to ask questions and express doubts as they explore the Christian faith.
 Families are encouraged to give the young person new independence in making choices, and to incorporate daily reflection to help the young person discern, “What is God saying to me today?”